Qinti/nazca/README.md

 };
 ```
 It is not recommended to mix raw css and nazca, but in case nazca does not have some feature required by you, please
-create an issue on github and include your custom CSS like this.
+create an issue on github and while it is going to be implemented, include your custom CSS like this.